 Truck manufacturer Peterbilt is experimenting with compressed air "push" systems.
 The truck would be started using compressed air, and when it reached a certain speed, the diesel engine would kick in.
 Since an engine requires a larger amount of fuel to overcome inertia, getting it up to speed with relatively inexpensive compressed air would show fuel savings over time.
 This developing technology is now aimed at inner-city delivery trucks rather than larger trucks like mixers.

 IVECO Trucks of Australia is working to perfect a compressed natural gas (CNG) engine for heavy truck use.
 The CNG trucks have comparable mileage, but release 40 percent less carbon dioxide than diesel and the natural gas is less expensive than diesel fuel [source: IVECO].
 Like many of the new generation engine systems, CNG is paired with state-of-the-art electronics designed to get the most out of every tank of fuel.

-For more on construction equipment and related technologies, get the concrete facts from the links on the next page.
+For more on construction equipment and related technologies, get the concrete facts from the links below.